Jellyfishboy/trado-paypal-module/README.md

 ![alt text](http://cdn0.trado.io/trado-promo/assets/img/cropped.png "Trado")

 # Paypal Module
 Module for Paypal payment functionality in the Trado Ecommerce platform.
+If you would like to get started using the Trado Ecommerce platform, head on over to the [Official site](http://www.trado.io/?utm_source=github&utm_medium=website&utm_campaign=trado)!

 ## Installation